LeventErkok/sbv/README.md

   cost = 75 :: Integer
 ```

-For problems beyond the reach of push-button SMT (induction, equational reasoning), SBV provides a semi-automated theorem prover:
+For inductive proofs and equational reasoning, SBV includes a theorem prover:

 ```haskell
 revApp :: forall a.
 SymVal a => TP (Proof (Forall "xs" [a] -> Forall "ys" [a] -> SBool))